Joohee Rand, VP, Community Investment and Strategy, Santa Fe Community Foundation

 Jeff Rosen, Chief Financial Officer, Solidago Foundation, and Confluence Board Member

 Jeff Rosen is the Chief Financial Officer for the Solidago Foundation and its affiliated Foundations, where he oversees all of the financial systems as well as managing the MRI and PRI portfolios.
 Jeff is a graduate of Cornell University’s School of Industrial and Labor Relations and holds a Masters in Resource Economics and Policy from the University of Maine, where he worked to pioneer sustainability focused impact assessment techniques.
 He has worked in the private sector as a serial entrepreneur, developing and selling food sector businesses, and as a chief financial officer for several restaurant chains and food manufacturers.
-He is an active, founding member of PVGROWS, a local food system collaboration located in Western Massachusetts, where he is part of a group focused on financing the regional food economy.
+He is a founding member of PVGROWS, a local food system collaboration located in Western Massachusetts, and participates pragmatically in Solidago’s Inclusive Economy efforts to build community designed and governed, flexible capital funds.
 Jeff served as an Adjunct Faculty Member in the Antioch University Sustainable MBA program, teaching Ecological Economics for Social Entrepreneurs from 2007 to 2015.
 Jeff lives in Northampton MA, with his wife and three children.